← bOpen.ai

 front-desk

-This skill should be used when the user asks 'who handles X?', 'what agents are available?', 'how do I contact Y?', 'team roster', 'what services do we use?', 'who should I talk to about Z?', or needs help routing to the right agent or service provider.
-Also use when connecting to live agent instances, checking availability, sending emails on behalf of the org, or drafting communications.
+This skill should be used when the user asks 'who handles X?', 'what agents are available?', 'how do I contact Y?', 'team roster', 'what services do we use?', 'who should I talk to about Z?', 'what skills are available?', 'where do I find skill X?', or needs help routing to the right agent or service provider.
+Also use when connecting to live agent instances, checking availability, finding/installing skills, sending emails on behalf of the org, or drafting communications.
+Route SOC 2, audit readiness, policy drafting, and evidence-gathering questions to Anthony in product-skills, with Paul in bopen-tools for technical control validation.

 frontend-performance